Python-SIP/sip/sphinx/installation.rst

     under MacOS/X.  If the :option:`--arch <configure.py --arch>` option has
     not been specified then the universal binary will include the ``i386`` and ``ppc`` architectures.

+.. cmdoption:: --no-dist-info

+    .. versionadded:: 4.19.9

+    This disables the creation of the PEP 376 ``.dist-info`` directory.
+    Starting with this version a ``.dist-info`` is created.
+This contains meta-data about the installation including version information for dependent packages.
+It also means that ``pip`` can be used to uninstall the package.

 .. cmdoption:: --no-stubs